-Of course, the best thing to do in Ocean City is go to the beach.
+Of course, the best thing to do in Ocean City is to go to the beach.
 There’s a whopping 10 miles of beautiful beach for relaxing, swimming and playing in the sand.
 There is no fee or beach pass required and there are lifeguards on duty from 6 a.m. to 5:30 p.m., although the beach is technically open until 10 p.m.
 There are beach umbrellas and chairs available for rent if you don’t have your own and if you get hungry while you’re sunbathing, there are lots of restaurants and snack stands within walking distance.

 Probably the second most popular thing to do in Ocean City is to stroll along the historic boardwalk that runs for three miles, as it has been named one of the top ten boardwalks in the country.
 Starting at the inlet end of the boardwalk, there are amusement parks to ride including a giant Ferris wheel and a carousel that dates back to 1902, lots of arcade and carnival games, and of course, plenty of food.
 Along the way, you’ll also find a variety of restaurants, beach shops, bars, hotels and a few unique attractions like the Ocean City Life-Saving Station Museum and the Ripley’s Believe it or Not Odditorium.

-The name may sound a little strange, but the donuts are amazing and have been an Ocean City staple since 1976.
+The name may sound a little strange, but the donuts at Fractured Prune are amazing and have been an Ocean City staple since 1976.
 In fact, people will line up early in the morning just to get their hands on one.
 Although, you can actually get a hot donut no matter what time of day you come in.
 Not only can you enjoy a hot donut, but you can also decide what goes on it.
 You can choose from 19 different flavored glazes and 13 different toppings, which include everything from cookie crumbs and crumbled bacon, to mini-marshmallows and vanilla wafers.
 Or choose from one of their specialty flavors like French toast, s’mores or peppermint patty.